 - Tables in relational data sources

 RStudio is integrated in IBM Watson Studio projects and can be launched after you create a project.With RStudio integration in projects, you can access and use the data files that are stored in the IBM Cloud Object Storage bucket associated with your project in RStudio.

-A compute environment runtime is activated and the development environment opens.
+The environment runtime is initiated and the development environment opens.

 Watch this video to see an overview of the RStudio IDE.